 How to Make the Bat Craft

 1. Paint your cardboard tube either black or brown (depending on the color bat you’d like to make).
+This is our favorite tempera paint to use.
+I love the colors and it doesn’t have a strong paint odor like other tempera paints.

 3. Glue the wings onto the back of the cardboard tube.